Why Using Outdated Salary Data Negatively Affects the Recruitment Process

 - Revamping an existing role.
 For positions now requiring more education, additional certifications or some other change, clients will gain visibility into salary adjustments that may be necessary to lure the best candidates.

-Applying accurate job-market data will make it easier to attract and hold the attention of in-demand candidates.
-With offers based on validated, real-time data, job prospects will feel valued and be more inclined to seriously consider or accept the offered position.
-That’s the definition of a win-win-win for the recruitment firm, its client-organization and the candidate alike.
+With offers based on validated, real-time compensation data, job prospects will feel valued and be more inclined to seriously consider or accept the offered position.
+That’s the definition of a win-win-win.

 LaborIQ by ThinkWhy continuously monitors and forecasts labor data at all levels, measuring impact to cities, industries, occupations and business across the U.S.